metalbear-co/mirrord.dev/content/docs/reference/targets/index.md

 targetless, mirrord will forward any connections initiated by your application to be sent out of the cluster, but it will not mirror or steal incoming traffic, as a targetless agent is not connected to any Kubernetes service and does not expose any ports.
 This means that if your application binds a port and listens on it, that will all happen locally, on your machine.
-You can use this fact to run management programs (like e.g. pgAdmin) and have them listen for connections on `localhost`, but connect to remote services in the cluster.
+So if you're using a management program that exposes a web interface, you can have it listen for connections on `localhost`, and connect to remote services in the cluster.

 In order to run targetless, you need to not specify a target in the configuration file, in case you are using one.
 In your IDE you can pick the `No Target ("targetless")` option in the target selection dialog (or just not make a